theMillenniumFalcon/bitclout-server/README.md

+- This project is build by appplying the three-schema database-architecture.

-# Tech used in this project:
+## Tech used in this project:

 - Java
 - Spring